Hoff97/Savechat/README.md

 Savechat
 ========

-A chat wich is encrypted on client side.
+A chat wich gets encrypted and decrypted on client side.